 There are so many things you can do wrong.
 Just selecting the wrong card can cause your reservation to be more expensive.
-Transferring points between accounts seems simple but the restrictions and short expiration of points transferred means you need to make sure you have a reservation in mind.
+Transferring points between accounts seem simple, but the restrictions and short expiration of points moved means you need to make sure you have a reservation in mind.

 Like this post?
 Please share it!
 We have plenty more just like it and would love if you decided to hang around and clicked the button on the top (if you’re on your computer) or the bottom (if you’re on your phone/tablet) of this page to follow our blog and get emailed notifications of when we post (it’s usually just two or three times a day).
 Or maybe you’d like to join our Facebook group, where we talk and ask questions about travel (including Disney parks), creative ways to earn frequent flyer miles and hotel points, how to save money on or for your trips, get access to travel articles you may not see otherwise, etc. Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!